Mission & History

 When Smith died in 1912, his son Phelps continued to operate the hotel until it was destroyed by a fire in 1930.
 By that time, the Paul Smith name adorned a railroad, a telephone company and a regional electric company.
-Even the village that sprung up around the hotel was called Paul Smiths.
+Even the village that sprang up around the hotel was called Paul Smiths.

 Founding of Paul Smith’s College

-Phelps Smith died a wealthy man and bequeathed the bulk of his estate to the foundation of a college in his father's name.
+Phelps Smith died a wealthy man and bequeathed the bulk of his estate to the foundation of a college in his father’s name.
 Paul Smith’s College was established in 1937 and the original campus was built on the very same site as the former hotel.
 The first class entered in 1946, largely composed of WWII veterans and local high school graduates.
-Nearly 70 years later, Paul Smith’s remains the only baccalaureate-degree-granting institution in the six-million-acre Adirondack Park.
+Seventy years later, Paul Smith’s remains the only baccalaureate-degree-granting institution in the six-million-acre Adirondack Park.